curityio/nginx_oauth_proxy_module/README.md

 >
 > **Context**: `location`

-This must be set as a cookie prefix, and common conventions are to use company and / or product names.\
+A cookie prefix name must be provided, and common conventions are to use company / product names.\
-The value of `example` used in this README can be replaced with a value such as `mycompany` or `mycompany-product`.\
+The value of `example` used in this README can be replaced with your own custom value.\
 The maximum allowed length of the prefix is 64 characters.

 #### oauth_proxy_hex_encryption_key